OnapleRPG/Itemizer/README.md

 The root element must be `crafts`.
 * An `id` must be defined.
 * The `__class__` can be of three types : *com.onaple.itemizer.data.beans.recipes.ShapelessCrafting*, *com.onaple.itemizer.data.beans.recipes.Smelting* or *com.onaple.itemizer.data.beans.recipes.ShapedCrafting*.
-* Used in all crafting recipes the the result must be an object containing one of the following fields:
+* Used in all crafting recipes the, `result` must be an object containing one of the following fields:
-    * Using `name` followed by a string can be used to reference a minecraft item.
+    * `name` can be used with a string to reference a minecraft item
-    * Using `ref` with a number or a string can be used to retrieve an item from Itemizer's items.
+    * `ref` used with a number or a string can be used to retrieve an item from Itemizer's items.
-* The `recipe` is used for ShapelessCrafting and Smelting only and is used to define the item needed for the recipe.
-It must contain an object containing one of the following fields:
+* The `recipe` is used for ShapelessCrafting and Smelting only, and is used to define the item needed for the recipe.
+It must contain an object with one of the following fields:
-    * Using `name` associated with a string to match a minecraft item.
+    * `name` associated with a string for a minecraft item.
-    * Using `ref` with a number or a string for the desired Itemizer id of the item.
+    * `ref` with a number or a string for the desired Itemizer id of the item.
-* The `pattern` is used for ShapedCrafting only to define the pattern which will be used to craft an item *(An example is available and explained below)*
+* The `pattern` is used for ShapedCrafting only to define the pattern which will be used to craft an item *(example available and explained below)*
-* The `ingredients` are used to match the characters used in the pattern for a ShapedCrafting.
+* The `ingredients` are used for ShapedCrafting to match pattern keys with ingredients:
-    * Each different character used in the pattern must be used as a key with the following object :
+    * Each different character used in the pattern must be used as a key with one of the following:
         * An object with "name" as a key and the item name as a value (e.g: `{name: "minecraft:stick"}`)
         * An object with "ref" as a key and the itemizer id as a value (e.g: `{ref: 1}`)